oncody/civ-board-game-2010/README.md

 One at a time, for each of your cities do the following:

 ### Harvest Production
-Add together the number of production icons in your city's outskirts that are not blockaded by an enemy army or scout figure.
+Add together the number of production icons in your city's outskirts that are not blockaded by an enemy.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though).
 You are able to spend this production only during this turn.
 Any unspent production at the end of this phase will be lost.

 #### Rush Production
 If you want to perform a city action, but you don't have enough production then you can rush production.
 You can convert 3 trade points to a single point of production, as many times as you want.